Bridesmaids (2011 film): Critical response

 Many critics, like Mary Elizabeth Williams of Salon (who called Bridesmaids the "first black president of female-driven comedies") labeled the film as "a breakthrough for female-centered comedy, and feminist to boot."
 It was also credited with proving that "women could pull off a good fart joke as well as the next guy, and did what seemed like the impossible: leading an all-female cast to blockbuster success."
+O'Dowd's performance also won positive reviews, despite his limited screentime.

 Despite the majority of praise, the film was not without its detractors.
 Abby Koenig of The Houston Press enjoyed Kristen Wiig's comedic talents, but disliked the frequency of "raunchy jokes" throughout the film, writing that "we need more funny females getting the spotlight.
 However, we also need women that can crack you up without making you watch them have diarrhea".
 Karina Longworth of The Village Voice criticised the inconsistency of the film's tone, stating that certain scenes have "a kind of dumb crassness that works against Bridesmaids often smart, highly class-conscious deconstruction of female friendship and competition.
 Comedy of humiliation is one thing; a fat lady shitting in a sink is another."

+Swedish filmmaker Lukas Moodysson has stated that he is a big fan of the film and also putting it on his favorite films.

+In 2025, the film ranked number 32 on The New York Times' list of "The 100 Best Movies of the 21st Century" and number 90 on the "Readers' Choice" edition of the list.